-373 - BIOLOGY | 1.0 credit (DS)
+373 - BIOLOGY | 1.0 credit

 Biology is the study of living organisms and the Earth they live on.
 In this year-long course, students will begin by investigating the basic unit of life: the cell.
 As the course progresses, students will gain useful scientific skills through hands-on inquiry labs, that utilize biological tools, current technology, data collection and analysis.
 The knowledge and skills acquired in Biology will be applied to real-life concepts.
 Students will need a B or better in Biology in order to take AP Biology.

-PREREQUISITE: Placement based on entrance exam, standardized test scores, and previous grades or Sophomore standing.
+PREREQUISITES: Placement based on entrance exam, standardized test scores, and previous grades or Sophomore standing.

-376 - AP BIOLOGY | 1.0 credit (AY)
+376 - AP BIOLOGY | 1.0 credit

 This rigorous year-long course gives students a grasp of science as a process of testing and revising ideas and to help students apply their knowledge and critical thinking skills to environmental and social concerns.
 Students will gain an understanding of the course content through extensive lab-work and the use of technology.
 Students will be required to do a considerable amount of reading on their own.

-PREREQUISITE: Completion of Biology and Chemistry with a grade of B or better in both.
+PREREQUISITES: Completion of Biology and Chemistry with a grade of B or better in both.

 In order to have a successful, complete experience in this AP course, students must complete the AP Biology Exam.
+If a student does not complete the AP Biology Exam they will not receive a weighted grade.

-381 - CHEMISTRY | 1.0 credit (DS)
+381 - CHEMISTRY | 1.0 credit

 Chemistry is the study of matter and how it changes.
 In this class, students will perform a variety of laboratory investigations as a means of studying these changes and providing a foundation on which to build an understanding of concepts, such as how atoms are structured and how chemicals react and bond with one another.
 By studying how matter and energy interact, students will gain a greater understanding of the chemical nature of the world and how chemistry is a part of everyday life.

-PREREQUISITE: B or better in Algebra I or B or better in Physical Science or consent of instructor.
+PREREQUISITES: B or better in Algebra I or B or better in Physical Science or consent of instructor

-392 - PHYSICS | 1.0 credit (DS)
+392 - PHYSICS | I.0 credit

 In this yearlong course students will view real-life situations conceptually and mathematically and explore the laws of physics that govern them.
 Each week students will work in the laboratory collecting and analyzing data while conducting experiments that will demonstrate, verify, and allow them to discover these laws of physics.

-PREREQUISITE: B or better in Algebra I or B or better in Physical Science or consent of instructor.
+PREREQUISITES: B or better in Algebra I or B or better in Physical Science or consent of instructor

-391 - AP PHYSICS | 1.0 credit (AY)
+391 - AP PHYSICS | 1.0 credit

-This Algebra-based course is the equivalent to a first- semester college course in algebra-based physics.
+This Algebra-based course is the equivalent to a first-semester college course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum), work, energy, and power, mechanical waves and sound.
 It will also introduce electric circuits.
 This material is organized around seven foundational big ideas in physics that structure the course.
 Focus on a series of learning objectives that combines physics content with one or more of seven fundamental science practices provides a more engaging and rigorous experience for AP Physics students.

-PREREQUISITE: Concurrent enrollment in an upper- level math class.
+PREREQUISITES: Concurrent enrollment in an upper-level math class.
 Application and consent of instructor required.
 Successful completion of Physics is recommended but not necessary.

 In order to have a successful, complete experience in this AP course, students must complete the AP Physics Exam.
+If a student does not complete the AP Physics Exam they will not receive a weighted grade.

-369 - PLTW: PRINCIPLES OF BIOMEDICAL SCIENCE | 1.0 credit (AY)
+369 - PLTW: PRINCIPLES OF BIOMEDICAL SCIENCE | 1.0 credit